Will the market wait and see how the USD/JPY pair moves after the gap has been filled?

 - UK Consumer Credit Balances

-In the previous day's U.S. currency trading, the dollar saw a seesaw battle against the yen.
-At the start of the week, the USD/JPY opened with a gap of just over 70 pips, briefly touching 153.853 before quickly losing momentum.
-It then fell to 152.400, effectively filling the gap.On the daily chart, the pair has recovered approximately 61.8% from its decline from last July’s high in the 161-yen range, so we will be watching closely to see if the US dollar loses momentum at current levels.
+In the previous day’s U.S. currency trading, the U.S. dollar saw a seesaw movement against the yen.
+At the start of the week, USD/JPY opened with a gap up of just over 70 pips and briefly touched 153.853, but quickly lost momentum.
+It then fell to 152.400, filling the gap.On the daily chart, the pair has recovered approximately 61.8% from its decline from last July’s high in the 161-yen range, so we will be watching closely to see if the U.S. dollar loses momentum at current levels.